sumithemmadi/EasyOpenboxWM/README.md

 ## Initialize And Start Openbox

-This method is to initialize and start Awesome without a Display Manager like lightdm
+This method is to initialize and start openbox without a Display Manager like lightdm

 Add openbox to the `.xinitrc` file: